Micaela L. Nee, CRC I

 Clinical Research Coordinator

-Michaela is a Clinical Research Coordinator and Clinical Neuropsychometrician at Boston Center for Memory (BCM).
-Micaela coordinates clinical trials investigating devices and biologics in Mild Cognitive Impairment and mild to moderate stage Alzheimer's disease and administers neuropsychological assessments.
+Micaela coordinates with the research team as a consultant investigating devices and biologics in Mild Cognitive Impairment and mild to moderate stage Alzheimer's disease and administers neuropsychological assessments.

 Micaela started her career at BCM as a Research Associate.
 She received extensive training learning to administer follow up neuropsychological assessments in our clinical practice and collaborated with the clinical research coordinators and clinical research manager completing tasks related to BCM's clinical trials.